-Scott Smith – Director and Self Advocates Rep
+Scott Smith – Secretary and Self Advocates Rep

 Scott Smith is the representative for The Self Advocates Committee and represents their views on the Board.
 Scott is very active in the organization.
 He volunteers at the bi-weekly bingos, at the Annual General Meeting and has assisted at the CLQ Foundation’s Comedy Night.
 For his continued service Scott received the Volunteer of the Year Award in 2013 and was named Benefactor of the Year in 2014.